Houdini 21.0 Nodes Geometry nodes

 Output Side

 Generate polygons for the sides of the extrusion.
-If you turn this off, the node essentially is just a copy and translate of the selected edges/faces.
+If you turn this off, the node is essentially a copy and translate of the selected edges/faces.

 Side Group